aws-samples/aws-startup-blueprint/README.md

 ![Blueprint Diagram](http://devspacepaul.s3.us-west-2.amazonaws.com/startupblueprints/BlueprintDiagram.png)

+## Disclaimer

+Language about how this Blueprint is for examples only, it does not ensure DiGAV compliance.
+Customers are responsible for ensuring their environments meet the necessary requirements.

 ## Region Restriction

 The region restriction is enforced through one of two ways depending on your AWS configuration.